Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Introduction

 With these preliminaries at hand, we formulate our main result in Subsection~\ref{subsec:mainresults:localerrorbound} (see Theorem~\ref{thm_eg_local}), which provides a novel, non-asymptotic error bound for \eqref{LS_K} under generic Bernstein concentration.
-However, a direct application of this guarantee to specific model situations is not straightforward, since the aforementioned complexity parameters are of local nature, implicitly depending on the desired precision level.
+However, a direct application of this guarantee to specific model situations is not always straightforward, since the aforementioned complexity parameters are of local nature, implicitly depending on the desired precision level.
 For this reason, we present two more easily accessible corollaries of Theorem~\ref{thm_eg_local} in Subsection~\ref{subsec:mainresults:globalandconic}.
 These results are based on simplified complexity parameters (see Definition~\ref{def_conic_q_m_complexity} and~\ref{def_global_q_m_complexity}, respectively), but come with the price of looser error bounds and sample-size conditions.
-Apart from that, it is worth pointing out that our proof techniques are amenable to several extensions that we have not elaborated for the sake of clarity; most notably, one may measure the estimation error by an arbitrary semi-norm or replace the squared loss in \eqref{LS_K} by a different convex loss function (see Remark~\ref{rmk_local}\ref{rmk_local_extensions}).